sonota/apache-spark-docs-ja/docs_ja/sql-programming-guide.md

 1. The reconciled schema contains exactly those fields defined in Hive metastore schema.

    - Any fields that only appear in the Parquet schema are dropped in the reconciled schema.
-   - Any fileds that only appear in the Hive metastore schema are added as nullable field in the reconciled schema.
+   - Any fields that only appear in the Hive metastore schema are added as nullable field in the reconciled schema.

 #### Metadata Refreshing